josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 \```
 ```

-All the code blocks on this website are made just like that.
+All the code blocks on this website are made using this technique.
 And as a bonus: mdsvex even has `svelte` available as a highlighting option!

 Just note that you'll need some CSS to handle the coloring, but [many themes are available](https://github.com/PrismJS/prism-themes).